edbzn/edbzn.github.io/content/blog/nx-20-exploring-the-new-ts-preset-and-typescript-project-references/index.md

 - 🚀 **Faster builds and type-checking** <br>
   Only changed projects and their dependencies are recompiled, not the entire repository.
 This is particularly beneficial for large monorepos.
 - 💻 **Improved IDE experience** <br>
-  TypeScript's Language Server Protocol (LSP) benefits from faster type-checking and autocomplete, along with more accurate Go-To-Definition.
+  TypeScript's Language Server Protocol (LSP) benefits from faster type-checking and autocomplete, along with more accurate Go-To-Definition via [`declarationMap`](https://www.typescriptlang.org/tsconfig/#declarationMap).
 - 🔒 **Enforced project boundaries** <br>
   Imports from arbitrary projects are disallowed unless explicitly referenced, ensuring stricter code organization.

 ### Current limitations

 - 🛑 **No migration path for existing workspaces** <br>
-  Existing Nx workspaces using path aliases cannot be migrated to Project References.
+  Existing Nx workspaces using path aliases cannot be easily migrated to project references.
 This requires starting with a new workspace.
 - 📝 **Manual dependency configuration** <br>
   Dependencies between projects must be explicitly declared in `package.json` files for Nx to sync references correctly.
 - ⚙️ **Complex setup with overhead** <br>